PixelGuys/Cubyz-Wiki/docs/development/multiplayer.md

 ### Method 1: In-Game Hosting

-This method is used if you are planning to also play on the same system:
+This method allows you to start hosting really quickly, but requires that you keep your game running.
+The moment you leave the world, or close the game, all other players will be disconnected.
+While hosting a server in this way you can play the game in the same window with no issues.

 1. Run the game, click the **Multiplayer** button, and select **Host World**.
 2. Here Create & Configure your world settings (game mode, world seed, etc.) and launch the world.